Everyone a Reader

-We provide a wide range of opportunities to read, which include:
+We provide a wide range of opportunities to read for pleasure and for purpose, which include:

-Reading as a group, which is facilitated through a wide range of book clubs on offer each week, as well as our reading in pastoral and some of our intervention groups.
+Reading as a group, which is facilitated through a wide range of book clubs on offer each week, as well as our Reading in Pastoral and some of our intervention groups.

 Our focus on promoting a love of reading includes: